matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 to bundle aggregations.

 The bundled aggregations are grouped according to their `rel_type`.

-For relation types that aggregate to an array, future MSCs could opt to paginate within each group using Matrix's defined pagination idiom of `count`, `limited` and `chunk` fields - respectively giving the total number of elements in the list, whether that list has been truncated, and an array of elements in the list.
+For relation types that aggregate to an array, future MSCs could opt to paginate within each group using Matrix's defined pagination idiom of `next_batch` and `chunk` - respectively giving a pagination token if there are more aggregations, and an array of elements in the list.
 Only the first page is bundled, pagination of subsequent pages happens through the `/aggregations` API that is defined in this MSC.
+The maximum amount of aggregations bundled before the list is truncated is determined freely by the server.

 For instance, the below example shows an event with five bundled relations: three thumbsup reaction annotations, one replace, and one reference.